 Teacher Candidates must meet all teacher certification requirements.

-- Successful Final Evaluation by Student Teaching Mentor and Hanover College supervisor
+- Successful Final Evaluation by Student Teaching Clinical Educator Mentor and Hanover College Clinical Supervisor

-Upon awarding of the Bachelor degree and passing of state-required licensure exams (CORE) in both content area and pedagogy, program completers are eligible to apply for a profession teaching license.
+Upon awarding of the Bachelor degree and passing of state-required licensure exams in both content area and pedagogy, along with certification in CPR and in suicide prevention training, program completers are eligible to apply for a profession teaching license.
 The Hanover College Educator Preparation Program is designed to meet the standards set forth by Indiana.
 It is best to obtain the Indiana license and then apply for other states' licensing by reciprocity.

 Teacher Candidates in any Secondary Education Program may complete a dual-certification program in Special Education (Mild Interventions) which includes five additional courses offered in evenings and online in summer.
-The student teaching assignment will be split between and regular classroom and a special education classroom.
-There is an additional CORE exam required for the licensing addition.
+The student teaching assignment will be split between regular classroom and a special education classroom.
+There is an additional licensure exam required for dual licensing.